harrymccarthy99/RAG-academic-papers/README.md

 # RAG Model for Academic Papers

-This repository provides ode to implement a **Retrieval Augmented Generative (RAG)** application using **langchain**.
+This repository provides code to implement a **Retrieval Augmented Generation (RAG)** application using **langchain**.
 Further, I provide code to produce a **web-based application** using python package _Dash_ that hosts a chatbot to enable straightforward interaction with the model.

 The model provided retrieves information from a folder of academic papers centred on **Generalised Network Autoregressive (GNAR)** models.